icdocsoc/ichack/README.md

-# IC Hack '25
+# IC Hack

-Every application or package built to support IC Hack'25 tech.
+Every application or package built to support IC Hack tech.

 ## What is in this?